amulick/MCEE-u5mort2019/README.md

 This repository contains two folders (neonatal_cod, postneonatal_cod), each of which is organised into subfolders containing code, data and results.

-## To reproduce basic neonatal cause-of-death fractions
+## Neonatal (0-28 days) cause-of-death fractions

-The following five files should be run in sequence:
+To reproduce the model-based estimates, the following five files should be run in sequence:

 1. Estimate_VA.R
 2. Estimate_VR1.R